 Johnson & Wales offers a variety of recreational and intramural sport programs.
-The intramural sports division, which grows in response to student interest, currently includes softball, indoor soccer, basketball, badminton, table tennis, deck hockey, flag football, lacrosse, volleyball and outdoor track.
+The intramural sports division, which grows in response to student interest, currently includes softball, indoor soccer, basketball, badminton, table tennis, roller hockey, flag football and lacrosse.

-In addition, there are a number of tournaments and activities including daily aerobics classes; bowling; introduction to a variety of martial arts; 5-on-5 basketball; billiards tournaments; 3-on-3 basketball; badminton; laser tag; ballroom, swing and latin dance classes; and more.
+In addition, there are a number of tournaments and activities including daily aerobics classes, bowling, introduction to the martial arts, 5-on-5 basketball, billiards tournaments, 3-on-3 basketball, badminton, kickboxing, laser tag and more.
 Students are encouraged to bring their new ideas and interests to the Recreation Department, located in the Harborside Recreation Center.